Tyjani Beztati: Glory Lightweight champion

-Beztati was booked to face Elvis Gashi at Glory 78: Arnhem for the vacant Glory Lightweight Championship.
+Beztati was booked to face Elvis Gashi at Glory 78: Rotterdam for the vacant Glory Lightweight Championship.
 Despite a poor start to the fight, which saw him get knocked down in the first round, Beztati controlled the remaining four rounds and won the bout by unanimous decision.
 One judge scored the fight 48–45 in his favor, while the remaining four judges awarded him a 48–44 scorecard.

 Beztati made his first Glory Lightweight championship defense against the one-time lightweight title challenger Josh Jauncey at Glory 80 Studio on May 14, 2022.
 The title bout was part on a three-fight card, available exclusively to viewers who purchased the Glory 80 pay per view.
 He won the fight by a second-round knockout, stopping Jauncey with a left hook at the 2:25 minute mark.

 Beztati made his second title defense against the #1 ranked Glory lightweight contender Stoyan Koprivlenski at Glory: Collision 4 on October 8, 2022.
 Koprivlenski had earned his chance to challenge for the title with a unanimous decision win against Guerric Billet in a title eliminator at Glory 81: Ben Saddik vs. Adegbuy 2.
 Beztati retained the title by a split decision.